huggingface/optimum-graphcore/examples/language-modeling/README.md

   --output_dir /tmp/test-pretraining
 ```

-This uses the HugginFace `IPUTrainer` for training, designed to perform training on GraphCore IPUs.
+This uses the HuggingFace `IPUTrainer` for training, designed to perform training on GraphCore IPUs.

 ## Creating a model on the fly